amromeo/api_r2022/rsp-train/training-environment.md

 The goal is to create an RSP instance reachable at <https://api-r.cloud>.
 We will use the `rsp-train` Docker image and deploy to AWS, as detailed [here](https://github.com/skadauke/rsp-train).

+Note that we assume you have an AWS account with privileges to deploy an EC2 instance to the public internet, and that you have an active RStudio Server Pro (RStudio Workbench) license.

 ## Local testing

 ```bash